Author Service Interfaces for Client-Server Communication

 To expose services performed by a software component, create a server port on that component.
 To access those services from within another software component, create a client port on the second component and connect the two ports.
 The ball and socket icons represent server and client ports, respectively.
 You can also author client and server ports at the composition level, with client-server lines crossing multiple hierarchies.

-Edit the function signature to change the number and names of inputs and outputs.
+Edit the function prototype on a function element to change the number and names of inputs and outputs of the function.
 Edit function element properties as you would edit other interface element properties.
 Function argument types can include built-in types as well as bus objects.
+You can specify function elements to support:

 Once you have defined a service interface in the Interface Editor, you can assign it to client and server ports using the Property Inspector.
 You can also use the Property Inspector to assign stereotypes to service interfaces.